-We released a great primer on “What is a metadata model?” earlier this week.
+We released a great primer on “What is a metadata model?” earlier.
 The article also thoroughly covered why they’re an important component to a successful digital asset management system.
 Our special guest contributor, Ralph Windsor, Editor of DAM News, continues the discussion and dives deeper into helpful tips when actually deploying a metadata model.

 This is one of the big debates in metadata design and there are pros and cons to both methods.
 In general, it is better to try and work out the fundamental elements of your metadata model in advance because otherwise the system configuration might need to be significantly changed or even assets re-catalogued again just because not enough prior consideration was made to the metadata model at the outset.
 With that said, it’s clearly not possible to plan for every scenario and you will be evolving the model over time by changing, adding and possibly removing fields, so you need to anticipate the need for some flexibility too.